w3f/Grants-Program/applications/liberland.md

 ## Timeline and Milestones :nut_and_bolt:

 All milestones are included in the total funding, that can be found in the Requested funding section above.
+Every milestone also includes:

 ### Milestone 1: Basic blockchain